Jack000/fontjoy/readme.md

 The font vector is an *abstract representation* of what the font looks like.
 Because it's just a vector we can use vector arithmetic to compare different fonts.

-You can actually do this with a couple of lines in keras:
+You can create feature vectors with a couple of lines in keras:

 ```
 img_path = 'elephant.jpg'